Asa Whitney Car Wheel Works

 Portion of 1901 map showing the annihilation of the Whitney shop and replacement by a Philadelphia and Reading Railroad freight yard and a coal yard in the southwest corner of the former Whitney site.

 1955 view from SE corner of 16th and Callowhill looking west.
-1600 Callowhill on left, cylindrical Reading RR coal pockets in the southwest corner of the old Whitney site are on the right.
+1600 Callowhill on left, cylindrical Reading RR coal silos in the southwest corner of the old Whitney site are on the right.
 The granary appears just under One Way sign.

 Portion of a 1985 aerial survey showing the Community College of Philadelphia parking lot as the white rectangle in center.